 What are the top verbs to use in a Harvard CV?

-When composing a Harvard CV, it’s crucial to utilise strong action verbs that effectively communicate your accomplishments and contributions.
+When creating a Harvard CV, it’s crucial to utilise strong action verbs that effectively communicate your accomplishments and contributions.

 Power words to use in a CV include: